rocket-pool/RPIPs/RPIPs/RPIP-28.md

 created: 2023-08-11
 ---

+## Abstract
+This proposal removes an incentive to create sock-puppet nodes by adding the ability to do a combined minipool deposit AND RPL stake.
+This would allow creating a new minipool even when under the minimum.

-## Motivation and Abstract
+## Motivation
 Right now, if an NO falls below the minimum (value of RPL staked <10% of borrowed ETH), they can't add a new minipool to that node unless they stake enough to reach the minimum AND cover the new minipool.
 Unless, of course, they make a new node.
 This means that an incentive currently exists to make sock puppet nodes.

-This proposal suggests adding the ability to do a combined minipool deposit AND RPL stake.
-This would allow creating a new minipool even when under the minimum, and thus remove an incentive to create sock puppet nodes.
+The proposed atomic method allows users that prioritize convenience or otherwise wish to remain on one node an easy method to accomplish that goal, while still being able to add minipools.

 ## Specification